13. Making a robot arm

 float hpr[3] = { -160.0, 4.50, 0.00}; // View direction(heading, pitch, roll) [°]

-dsSetViewpoint(xyz,hpr); // Set view point and direction
+dsSetViewpoint(xyz,hpr); // Set view-point and gaze direction

 }